cbdso/aws-serverless-security-workshop/docs/03-input-validation/README.md

 Once we have created our model, we need to apply it to our customizations/post method.

-1. Within the API Gateway Console, click on CustomizeUnicorns, **Resources**
+1. Within the API Gateway Console, click on USERNAME-CustomizeUnicorns, **Resources**
 1. Click under /customizations --> **POST** method

 	![Customizations ](images/06_customizations.png)